 Henry A. Wallace, 33rd Vice President of the United States under Franklin Delano Roosevelt, was born in Adair County in 1888.
 Wallace also served as Secretary of Agriculture, founded Pioneer Hi-bred Seed Corn and served for a time as editor of his family’s publication Wallaces’ Farmer.

 Today his birthplace is home to 10 acres of vegetable gardens and fruit orchards, and 9 acres of prairie with outdoor art installations and walking trails.
-The center is part of the Wallace Centers of Iowa, dedicated to the agricultural concepts promoted by Wallace of local food, sustainable agriculture, and civility.
+The farm is part of the Wallace Centers of Iowa, dedicated to the agricultural concepts promoted by Wallace of local food, sustainable agriculture, and civility.
 Various workshops and educational programs are conducted throughout the year.

-More than 40 varieties of fruits and vegetables are grown on site for wholesale markets, and Garden for Good, a partnership with the Food Bank of Iowa, Eat Greater Des Moines and DMARC, and for locally sourced dining events at the Center and the Wallace House, the historic Wallace family home is Des Moines.
+More than 40 varieties of fruits and vegetables are grown on site for wholesale markets, and Garden for Good, a partnership with the Food Bank of Iowa, Eat Greater Des Moines and DMARC, and for locally sourced dining events at the Farm and the Wallace House, the historic Wallace family home is Des Moines.
 Wallace Centers of Iowa also hosts online cooking classes.

 A Prairie Art Festival and Prairie Art Exhibit are held each summer, featuring more than 70 paintings by local artists of all ages scattered along the prairie walking trail.